efrars/BeReal-Clone/README.md

 Submitted by: Efrain Rodriguez

 **BeReal Clone is an app that is similar to photo social media applications.
 In this part I of the project, the user is able to create an account by signing up.
-When user creates an account, then a feed with "Post a Photo" button will let the user post a picture with a caption to their feed.
+When user creates an account, then a feed with "Post a Photo" button will let the user post a picture with a caption to their feed**.

 Time spent: 10 hours spent in total